 As we mentioned earlier, ITSM is a key driver of digital transformation.
 Centralizing service delivery and leveraging a service desk solution helps teams manage their workload more efficiently and at the same time improves the employee experience across the whole enterprise when requesting support.

-For this, InvGate Service Desk is a comprehensive ITSM tool that incorporates a robust ticketing system to manage, track, and solve incoming requests swiftly.
+For this, InvGate Service Management is a comprehensive ITSM tool that incorporates a robust ticketing system to manage, track, and solve incoming requests swiftly.
 Along with its automation feature, reporting capabilities, and integration offerings with a wide range of applications, the solution ensures that technology is working towards organizational success.

 Also, its user-friendly interface helps guarantee user adoption (even for those who are less tech savvy), avoiding the return of informal communication channels and guaranteeing everybody is on board with the digital transformation process.